mje-nz/implectus/Readme.md

 * Set up RTD
 * Support exporting to multiple files
 * Support exporting to a file with a different name
+* Upstream clever bits as refactors to Jupytext

 ## Related projects